fabianjuelich/api_metrics_db/api.md

 Leeway stated that the data is updated daily but there might be a slight delay after the release of earningsreports.
 This also depends on the size of the company, how fast they publish and the market, but usually happens within a few days.

 Alpha Vantage didn’t respond, but on their Website it says that the Data is generally refreshed on the same day a company reports its latest earnings and financials.

+## Are there technical features like the SMA, for example?

+Technical features are used in the Technical Analysis of Stocks and the Technical Analysis is the study of historical market data, including price and volume.

+- Technical analysis attempts to predict future price movements, providing traders with the information needed to make a profit.

+- Traders apply technical analysis tools to charts in order to identify entry and exit points for potential trades.

+- An underlying assumption of technical analysis is that the market has processed all available information and that it is reflected in the price chart.

+Alpha Vantage provied a wide variety of technical features.
+There are 53 Technical features available, these include, for example, the SMA, EMA, WMA, etc. (https://www.alphavantage.co/documentation/#technical-indicators)

+FMP provides 9 Technical Indicators in the Technical Indicators Intraday API **(**https://site.financialmodelingprep.com/developer/docs/technicals-intraday-api/), and 1 more in **C**hart Market Stock Data API **(**https://site.financialmodelingprep.com/developer/docs/historical-stock-data-free-api/).
+So in total there are only 10 Technical Indicators that FMP Provides.

+Leeway provides 9 Technical Indicators that are listed in the big JSON file that they output.

 ## How good is the API Documentation?